 - Hot Glue Glue

-Wrap the foam wreath with your burlap or denim, overlapping each piece slightly.
-You will want to hot glue the first first piece and the last piece to the wreath.
+First thing, wrap the foam wreath with your roll of burlap or denim, overlapping each piece slightly.
+You will want to use a hot glue gun to hot glue the first piece and the end of the burlap ribbon to the wreath.

 Separate the wheat into 2 groups of 4 or 5 stalks.
 Using wire or string, tie it around the bottoms.
 You will most likely need to cut several inches off the bottom of the wheat so that they are short enough to attach to the wreath without sticking way out.

+It’s time to add a pop of color!
 Do the same as above with the red twiggy bits (I don’t know the technical term!).
 Play around with placement, cutting the ends of both pieces as needed to fit the wreath.
+You can also use floral picks for added color.

 You could hot glue the wheat and twigs in place but they are kind of awkward to glue.
 I found that wrapping string around the wreath secures them perfectly while still allowing me to readjust them later if necessary.